 With no-one to follow in his footsteps, the centre was almost forgotten and left for ruin until 2019, when former seal rescuer Kim Krynauw, who had worked along side Francois Hugo, stepped up and took over the remains of Francisco Hugo's legacy.

 The centre was renamed from Seal Alert to Hout Bay Seal Rescue Centre, with hopes to breath new life into the centre.
 Kim Krynauw now works round the clock, with full time paid employees and volunteers to save and rehabilitate as many seals as possible.
 It is no small feat but it is most certainly worth it.

-Our mission is to intervene when seals are in distress.
-We rescue injured, sick or orphaned seals and then rehabilitate and return them to their natural environment within the Cape Peninsula Metropolitan Region.
+In a world where other organisations can be quick to euthanise, HBSRC believes in giving seals a fighting chance.
+We might not be successful at saving them all but without us, they would all most certainly die.
+We do what we can for the ones that do survive, they are the reason we do what we do!
+Every life matters.
+Our mission at HBSRC is to intervene when seals are in distress.
+We rescue injured, sick or orphaned baby seals and rehabilitate them, then return them to their natural environment within the Cape Peninsula Metropolitan Region.
 The centre responds to all cases reported.